poshul/pyopenms-extra/docs/source/file_handling.rst

 mzML files in memory
 ********************

-As discussed in the last section, the most straight forward way to load mass spectrometric data is using the ``MzMLFile`` class:
+As discussed in the last section, the most straightforward way to load mass spectrometric data is using the ``MzMLFile`` class:

 .. code-block:: python